Sheldon Whitehouse: Foreign policy

-Whitehouse supported a vote that would limit continuing U.S. support for the War in Yemen.
+Whitehouse supported a vote that would limit continuing United States support for Saudi Arabian–led operations in Yemen.
 Initially, he was one of the two Democratic holdouts in the Senate, but an activist effort, including mobilizing fans of the Rhode Island band Downtown Boys, contributed to changing his position.

+While supporting legislation in 2025 that increased defense cooperation with Israel, Whitehouse said he was ardently pro-Israel.
+On July 30, 2025, Whitehouse voted against S.J.Res.
+34, a resolution introduced by Bernie Sanders aimed at blocking the sale to Israel of tank rounds, bombs, and precision-guided munitions.
+Whitehouse has a long-standing relationship with the American Israel Public Affairs Committee (AIPAC), primarily through legislative collaboration and campaign endorsements.
+He co-authored the U.S.-Israel Cybersecurity Cooperation Enhancement Act with Senators Jacky Rosen and Todd Young.
+This legislation, supported by AIPAC, aims to establish a grant program to foster joint research and development between U.S. and Israeli entities to combat evolving cyber threats from adversaries like Iran.

+In April 2026, Whitehouse joined most Senate Democrats in supporting a resolution to block a sale of bulldozers to Israel, but was one of 11 to oppose another resolution voted on the same day to block another sale to Israel of 1,000-pound bombs.

 Gun policy

 Whitehouse supports gun control.
 In 2022, he voted for the Bipartisan Safer Communities Act, a gun reform bill introduced following a deadly school shooting at Robb Elementary School in Uvalde, Texas.
 The bill enhanced background checks for firearm purchasers under the age of 21, provided funding for school-based mental health services, and partially closed the gun show loophole and boyfriend loophole.

 Health care

-Whitehouse voted for the Patient Protection and Affordable Care Act (also known as Obamacare).
+Whitehouse voted for the Affordable Care Act (also known as Obamacare).
 During its passage, he cautioned that conservative opposition to the bill was moving toward historical instances of mob violence.

 In December 2009, Whitehouse said "birthers", "fanatics", and "people running around in right-wing militia and Aryan support groups" opposed Obamacare.

 In January 2025, Talking Points Memo reported that Whitehouse was "actively considering" voting to confirm anti-vaccine activist Robert F. Kennedy Jr., Trump's nominee for Secretary of Health and Human Services.
 Whitehouse's reported reasons for considering Kennedy's nomination were his lifelong friendship with Kennedy and specific issues with Rhode Island's healthcare system that needed regulatory flexibility from the Health and Human Services Department.
 During Kennedy's confirmation hearing on January 29, Whitehouse said that he supports mandatory vaccinations, telling Kennedy: "If you want to move from advocacy to public responsibility, Americans are going to need to hear a clear and trustworthy recantation of what you have said on vaccinations, including a promise from you never to say vaccines aren't medically safe when they in fact are, and making indisputably clear that you support mandatory vaccinations against diseases where that will keep people safe."
 Whitehouse ultimately voted not to confirm Kennedy.